Phone and Internet Access & Useful Mobile Apps

 The Internet is also available in Ukraine through Starlink, a service that offers satellite connection.
 It is used by military and government institutions in frontline areas.
 Starlink also works in the rear, where it is typically used as an additional source of Internet in case of a power outage.

-To use the Internet through the Starlink system, you need to purchase equipment worth $599.
-A standard Starlink satellite internet package costs $110 per month.
+To use the Internet through the Starlink system, you need to purchase equipment (starting at $349).
+A standard Starlink satellite internet package costs $120 per month.
 You can buy the Starlink satellite system in Ukrainian tech stores or bring it with you from another country.

 Landline calls